Sitefinity/Sitefinity-CLI/README.md

 ### Custom widget migrations

 You can perform custom widget migrations when the configuration using the CLI is insufficient and a more complex logic is required.
+You use C# code to extend the functionality of the CLI itself.<br>
 You can reference the built-in widget migrations, located under the `Migrations` folder in the CLI source code.

 Widget migrations are invoked for each **occurrence** of the widget found on the page or page template.
 For each invocation, a `WidgetMigrationContext` is passed.
 It contains:

+* `SourceClient`
-* `SourceClient` -> The `IRestClient` for interfacing with the CMS
+  The `IRestClient` for interfacing with the CMS.
+* `Source`
-* `Source` -> The original widget, from which you are migrating.
+  The original widget, from which you are migrating.
+* `ParentId`
-* `ParentId` -> The new parent id for the migrated widget.
+  The new parent id for the migrated widget.
+* `Language`
-* `Language` -> The current language.
+  The current language.
+* `SegmentId`
-* `SegmentId` -> The page segment when working with personalized pages.
+  The page segment when working with personalized pages.
+* `WidgetSegmentId`
-* `WidgetSegmentId` -> The widget segment when working with personalized widgets.
+  The widget segment when working with personalized widgets.
+* `LogWarning`
-* `LogWarning` -> specifies a warning message to be shown in the Terminal during during the migration of the widget.
+  Specifies a warning message to be shown in the Terminal during the migration of the widget.
+* `LogInfo`
-* `LogInfo` -> specifies an informational message to be shown in the Terminal during during the migration of the widget.
+  Specifies an informational message to be shown in the Terminal during the migration of the widget.
+* `SiteId`
-* `SiteId` -> The site id.
-You use the SiteId parameter to specify the site id when you work with a non-default site.
+  The site id.
+You use the `SiteId` parameter to specify the site id when you work with a non-default site.

 A return value of type `MigratedWidget` is required as the output of the migration.
 It contains the new widget name and properties.

 ### Helpful functions

-From base class `MigrationBase`
+From base class `MigrationBase`:

+* `ProcessProperties`
-* `ProcessProperties` -> Copes and renames properties.
+  Copes and renames properties.
+* `GetMasterIds`
-* `GetMasterIds` -> Gets the master ids of the live content items (usually referenced in Web Forms widgets).
+  Gets the master ids of the live content items (usually referenced in Web Forms widgets).
-* `GetSingleItemMixedContentValue`, `GetMixedContentValue` -> Helper for generating properties of type `MixedContentContext`.
+* `GetSingleItemMixedContentValue`, `GetMixedContentValue`
+   Helper for generating properties of type `MixedContentContext`.

 ### Limitations

-* The CLI migration command does not migrate the code in any form.
+The CLI migration command does not migrate the code in any form.
 It can migrate only the content and structure of your project.

 #### Migrating List widget to Content list widget